iCHAIT/NUS-Courses-pdf/README.md

 ### TODO

+* Need a better name for the project :p
 * Generate master PDF!!
 * FInd a way to merge module information and slides - Should be doable..!!
 * On the IVLE portal, information does not exist for some of the modules,check with seniors
 * If information for some course does not exist, fetch it from course catalogue? - Would be tough anyway.
 * Merge timetable and corresponding course information - Tough!!
-* Code Refactoring and stramlining..|| Make it more efficient..!!
+* Code Improvements - Rename variables and scripts so they have more meaning..!!
 * Discuss potential network issues with Shadab, from NUS.